 13. Getting a Literary Agent After Self-Publishing

-Getting a book agent after self-publishing is possible, though some author representatives refuse to consider representing previously published books.
-It’s more challenging to get literary agents for previously self-published books, but not impossible.
+Getting a book agent after self-publishing is possible, though some author representatives refuse to consider previously published books.
+It is more challenging to get literary agents for previously self-published books, but not impossible.
 In fact, some book agents specialize in finding publishers for self-published books.

 See more at Getting a Literary Agent After Self-Publishing.

 14. Offer of Representation from a Literary Agent